Want to learn how to not get screwed in a divorce? There’s a lot of stuff out there about getting a Nevada divorce.

 Proof of Income

-There might be additional documents that your judge will require you to disclose.
+There might be additional documents, most likely financial documents, that your judge will require you to disclose.

 Oh boy!
 We just had this very issue in a recent divorce case.